You are here

 6. Please submit the following documents while appearing for biometric data entry:

 - Copy of the filled-in MRP Application Form (duly attested by authorized attester).
+Email address & contact telephone number must be mentioned in the form.

 - Proof of payment.

 Since passport applications are processed and printed in Dhaka and thereafter DIP forwards those to the High Commission by courier, the “Tentative Collection Date” shown on the “Delivery slip” is indicative only.
 As such, earlier understanding of “Express or Urgent” delivery does not hold in the present context beyond expedited handling at some steps in the process.
-The High Commission will contact the applicant once it receives the passport from Dhaka.
+The High Commission will contact an applicant once it receives the passport from Dhaka.
 However, the indicative delivery time frame is given below:

 - For express/urgent payment: 20-25 working days